andlo/mycroft-skills-list-gitbook/skills/skill-wink-iot.MycroftAI.md

 ---
-description: 'Control lights and switches connected to a Wink Hub'
+description: Control lights and switches connected to a Wink Hub
 ---

 ### _skill-wink-iot.MycroftAI_